Since 2015, we’ve grown the Ahrefs Blog from zero to over 600,000 monthly search visits.

 Blog SEO is the process of writing and optimizing blog content to rank in search engines like Google.
 Common tasks associated with blog SEO include keyword research, content writing, on-page SEO, and link building.

 Although there are many ways to drive traffic to a blog, search engine traffic tends to be the most stable and consistent.
-This may interest you : How to Do Local Keyword Research in 2021.
+See the article : How to Find Influencers in Your Niche (6 Easy Steps).
 If you can rank for the keywords that people are searching for and maintain those rankings, your posts will attract consistent targeted traffic from Google.

 Many other traffic sources tend to result in an initial spike in traffic, but it’s quickly followed by a sharp decline.

 It’s important to understand that you can’t just create any old blog post and expect your post to attract thousands of visits from Google.
 It doesn’t work like that.
-To see also : How to Create a Marketing Strategy in 5 Steps (with Examples).
 To stand the best chance of ranking, you need to do your research and craft your blog posts for SEO.

 - Find a keyword